YouTube Ads are a powerful method of generating awareness and revenue for your business.

 However, when optimizing ads, you’re often working on improving something that has mediocre results and hoping you’ll develop better results after optimization.

-Though it’s good to have an ad that is consistently generating results, you should always be willing to experiment, while also taking care of the campaigns that are already producing results.
+Though it’s good to have an ad that is consistently generating results, you should always be willing to experiment with video content, while also taking care of the campaigns that are already producing results.

 That means that you should always have one or two ads running where you’re simply testing things out.

-If you have an ad that is working at the moment, consider creating another ad that does the complete opposite of what you think makes the winning ad group work.
+If you have an online video ad that is working at the moment, consider creating another ad that does the complete opposite of what you think makes the winning ad group work.